getodk/docs/docs/index.rst

 The specifications and libraries that power the tools are:

 - :doc:`openrosa`, APIs for how ODK clients communicate with ODK servers.
-- `ODK XForms spec <https://getodk.github.io/xforms-spec/>`_, a subset of the W3C XForms specification, for use in the ODK ecosystem.
+- `ODK XForms Spec <https://getodk.github.io/xforms-spec/>`_, a subset of the W3C XForms specification, for use in the ODK ecosystem.
 - `ODK JavaRosa <https://github.com/getodk/javarosa>`_, a Java library that renders forms complying with ODK XForms.
 - `XLSForm spec <https://getodk.github.io/xforms-spec/>`_, a high-level Excel-based form specification.
 - `pyxform <https://github.com/xlsform/pyxform>`_, a Python library that converts XLSForms into ODK XForms.